kleon919/manage-containers/README.md

 The latest version of Docker CE has been installed, following the official guidelines... https://docs.docker.com/install/linux/docker-ce/ubuntu/

-Pull the official Node.js, MySQL, Elixir and Jenkins docker images.
+Pull the official MySQL, Elixir, Redis and Jenkins docker images.
 >sudo docker pull

 Install the Node.js runtime and update the NPM to the latest version